afm1g15/CRCalibration/README.md

 # CRCalibration
 A repository to hold my cosmic ray calibration work at the University of Sheffield on the DUNE experiment

+The work in this directory is written for the CR sample construced by the University of Sheffield DUNE calibration group

+There also exists a version of this data on the DUNE GPVM machines, but the file list will need to be tweaked accordingly

 ---------------------------------------------------------------------------------------------------------

 # Sample Content Studies